I Care 4 U

 I Care 4 U is a posthumous compilation album by American singer Aaliyah.
 It was released on December 10, 2002, by Blackground Records and Universal Records.
 Following Aaliyah's death on August 25, 2001, Blackground decided to release a posthumous record in collaboration with Universal Music Group.
 The album compiles eight of Aaliyah's previously released songs alongside six previously unreleased recordings which were discarded from sessions for her eponymous third and final studio album (2001).

 I Care 4 U received mixed reviews from critics, based on the assessment of the previously unreleased songs and the compilation's breadth in general.
 Commercially, the album was a success, debuting at number three on the US Billboard 200 and being certified platinum by the Recording Industry Association of America (RIAA).
-It also reached the top ten France, Germany, Switzerland, and the United Kingdom.
+It also reached the top 10 in France, Germany, Switzerland, and the UK.
 The album produced four singles—"Miss You", "Don't Know What to Tell Ya", "I Care 4 U", and "Come Over".